liamjosephnolan/liamjosephnolan.github.io/docs/turtlesim.md

     std::uniform_real_distribution<float> dis(0, 2 * M_PI); // Define the range for angle in radians
     request->theta = dis(gen); // Set the random angle

-    while (!turtleTeleport->wait_for_service(1s)) {
+    // run the service and output whether it was successful or not while (!turtleTeleport->wait_for_service(1s)) {
         if (!rclcpp::ok()) {
             RCLCPP_ERROR(node->get_logger(), "Interrupted while waiting for service to appear.");